KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Show Video Thumbnails
 ---------------------

-Switches on or off the display of video thumbnails for the clips in the Timeline.
-Use the track right-click menu item :guilabel:`Thumbnails` to select which thumbnails will be displayed.
+Switches on or off the display of video thumbnails for the clips in the Timeline (how to change the video clip colors see :ref:`Configure Clip Colors <configure_clip_colors>`).
+Use the :ref:`configurable_tracks`, item :guilabel:`Thumbnails` to select which thumbnails will be displayed.

 .. _timeline-show_audio_thumbnails: